isomorphic-software/smartclient-docs/classes/ListGrid_2.md

 ### Description
 Retrieves a copy of the explicit criteria currently applied to this component, including criteria provided by a grid's [ListGrid.filterWindow](ListGrid_1.md#attr-listgridfilterwindow) or [ListGrid.searchForm](ListGrid_1.md#attr-listgridsearchform), but not criteria applied [implicitly](DataBoundComponent.md#attr-databoundcomponentimplicitcriteria).
 May return null.

-Note: if [ListGrid.showFilterEditor](ListGrid_1.md#attr-listgridshowfiltereditor) is true, the criteria returned by this method may not match the values currently displayed in the filter editor, since the user may have entered values which have not yet been applied to our data.
+Note: if [ListGrid.showFilterEditor](ListGrid_1.md#attr-listgridshowfiltereditor) is true, the criteria returned by this method may not match the values currently displayed in the filter editor, since the user may have entered values which have not yet been applied to the data.
 [ListGrid.getFilterEditorCriteria](#method-listgridgetfiltereditorcriteria) may be used to retrieve the current criteria displayed in the filterEditor.

 ### Returns